 Early in 2008, it became apparent that there was a need for additional resources to manage the day-to-day flow of business necessities and requisite paperwork.
 Thus the position of DVSC Administrator was created and filled.
 Billing, bookkeeping, record maintenance, correspondence and mailings, along with other subsequent duties, such as keeping the website up to date, were now being efficiently handled by the Administrator.
 Planning for the DVSC website (www.dvsconline.org) began in the latter half of 2009.
 By spring of 2010 the site was operational, and the Delaware Valley Safety Council finally had an Internet presence.

 At approximately the same time as DVSC’s appearance on the web, there was a change in the physical location of the DVSC training facility.
 Since 1995, the Safety Council had conducted its training programs at Gloucester County College’s Business and Industry Training Center (BIT) in Swedesboro, and later in the Deptford location.
 On April 23, 2010, a ribbon-cutting ceremony to mark the opening of the DVSC Safety Training Center was conducted at the College’s new Continuing Education Center in Sewell, New Jersey.

 With continued growth, 2011 saw the initiation of plans to expand operations into the Delaware region.
-In July, an agreement was signed with TekSolv in Newark, Delaware to become the second DVSC training facility.
+In July, DVSC opened a facility in Newark DE.
 With a November opening, sporting a new state-of-the-art computer lab and classroom, the Safety Council was now positioned to better serve the expanding safety training needs of the region.

 In 2012, DVSC admitted the first contractor company, J.J.
 White, Inc., to its membership list.
 In June, the Board created and filled the position of Director of Customer Relations.
 The Director would help the Council promote and develop programs and nurture the relationships with current and prospective customers.